• Skip to primary navigation

 See the best rated accommodations in Clécy.

-Built in the 15th century and completed in the 18th century.
+Built in the 15th century and completed in the 18th.

-Originally built in a flamboyant gothic style (hence the flame-shaped motifs), the building was completed in a Renaissance style.
+Originally built in the flamboyant Gothic style (hence the flame motifs), the building was completed in the Renaissance style.

-This church is a bit more classical than the others listed.
-But the amazing thing is that it looks like a cathedral, which is why I included it.
+This church is a little more classical than the others listed.
+But the surprising thing is that it looks like a cathedral, which is why I included it.

-Enjoy the beautiful 15th century porch, the lantern tower and the magnificent bell tower.
+Enjoy the magnificent 15th-century porch, lantern tower and bell tower.
 The proportions seem almost perfect.

 • Location